4dcu-be/4dcu.be/_posts/2020-01-12-Genetic-Art-Algorithm.md

 ### The painting class

-The painting contains a list of Triangles, along with the necessary functions to draw the triangles (using the [Pillow]) library and to compare the image with the target (using the [Imagecompare]).
+The painting contains a list of Triangles, along with the necessary functions to draw the triangles (using the [Pillow] library) and to compare the image with the target (using the [Imagecompare] library).
 Furthermore, there is a function to mate two paintings, this is inspired by **crossing over** events in biology where two chromosomes exchange parts to create two new chromosomes.